sckott/recology/_posts/2015-10-19-open-source-metrics.md

 author: Scott Chamberlain
 sourceslug: _drafts/2015-10-19-open-source-metrics.Rmd
 tags:
-- API
+- data
 - open source
+- altmetrics
+- code
+- ropensci
+- R
 ---

 Measuring use of open source software isn't always straightforward.
-The problem is especially acute for software targeted largely at academics, where usage is not measured just by software downloads, but by citations.
-Citations are a known pain point because citation data is largely privately held (e.g., [Scopus][scopus], or [Google Scholar][schol]).
+The problem is especially acute for software targeted largely at academia, where usage is not measured just by software downloads, but also by citations.

+Citations are a well-known pain point because the citation graph is privately held by iron doors (e.g., [Scopus][scopus], [Google Scholar][schol]).
 New ventures aim to open up citation data, but of course it's an immense amount of work, and so does not come quickly.

-The following is a laundry list of metrics on software of which I am aware.
-I primarily develop software for the R language, so some of the metrics are specific to R, but most are not.
-I organized the things by source instead of type of data because some sources give multiple kinds of data - I note what kinds of data they give with <span class="label label-default">labels</span>.
+The following is a laundry list of metrics on software of which I am aware, and some of which I use in our [rOpenSci twice monthly updates][news].

+I primarily develop software for the R language, so some of the metrics are specific to R, but many are not.
+In addition, we (rOpenSci) don't develop web apps, which may bring in an additional set of metrics not covered below.

+I organize by source instead of type of data because some sources give multiple kinds of data - I note what kinds of data they give with <span class="label label-default">labels</span>.

 ## CRAN downloads